Energy in North Korea: Oil imports

-North Korea imports crude oil from an aging pipeline that originates in Dandong, China.
+North Korea imports crude oil from a pipeline that originates in Dandong, China.
 The crude oil is refined at the Ponghwa Chemical Factory in Sinuiju, North Korea.
 North Korea has a smaller oil refinery, the Sŭngri Refinery, on its Russian border.
 The country had been able to import oil from China and the Soviet Union for below market prices, but with the end of the Cold War, these deals were not renewed, leading to an explosive rise in oil prices for Pyongyang and a drop in imports.

 North Korea imports jet fuel, diesel fuel, and gasoline from two refineries in Dalian, China, which arrive at the North Korean port of Nampo.

 Power facilities

 North Korea is reliant on hydro power, which leads to shortages in winter, when there is little rainfall and ice blocks the flow of rivers.